 With northern Italy’s Veneto region being home to the highest quality Prosecco, as well as being at the forefront of Italy’s shellfish farming and fishing industry, it’s no surprise that Prosecco and seafood go hand in hand.
 This is something you’ll certainly see in the region’s coastal city of Venice, where the two local products are regularly enjoyed together.

 While most seafood pairs well with Prosecco, shellfish such as shrimps, lobster, mussels and oysters are some of our favourite pairings with a delicate brut Prosecco.
 The acidity and citrusy notes of the Prosecco work beautifully with the saline flavours of fresh shellfish.

 Prosecco is one of the best wine to serve with salmon.
 It’s also one of the most versatile Prosecco pairings.

-You can match a glass of brut Prosecco with salmon and creme cheese bites as a pre-dinner aperitif or as canapés at a party, a bellini prosecco cocktail goes great with smoked salmon and eggs on toast for brunch, or open a bottle with dinner to accompany a grilled salmon main dish or a light salmon salad.
+You can match a glass of brut Prosecco with salmon and creme cheese bites as a pre-dinner aperitivo or as canapés at a party, a prosecco cocktail like Bellini goes great with smoked salmon and eggs on toast for brunch, or open a bottle with dinner to accompany a grilled salmon main dish or a light salmon salad.

 The possibilities with this pairing are endless.